High-precision measurement of the W boson mass with the CMS experiment: Methods

-The efficiencies are measured differentially in \etapt for different stages of the muon selection, factorized as: reconstruction of a standalone track in the muon chambers; matching of a standalone muon with a track in the tracker to form a global muon candidate (tracking); impact parameter and identification quality criteria of the global muon track; trigger selection; muon isolation.
 Misalignment or other effects in the reconstruction of tracks in the muon chambers, which are used for triggering and identification purposes, can result in charge dependent biases in the measured efficiencies.
 To properly account for them, efficiencies are measured separately for each muon charge except for the isolation step, for which the charge asymmetry is found to be negligible.
-The muon isolation is sensitive to the angular distance between the muon and the sum of the measured charged and neutral hadrons in the event, referred to as the hadronic recoil.
-The distribution of the recoil is different between \PW and \PZ boson production events, leading to a bias in the muon isolation efficiency measured using \PZ boson decays.
+The largest asymmetry is in the trigger SFs, rising to 5\% in the most forward region of the detector and for $\ptmu < 35\GeV$.
+The muon isolation is sensitive to the vector sum of the momenta of charged and neutral hadrons in the event, referred to as the hadronic recoil (\utvec).
+The angular distance between the muon and \utvec is different between \wmn and \zmm events, leading to a bias in the muon isolation efficiency measured using \PZ boson decays.
 For a given \ptz value, the bias is larger for low \ptmu, when the muon is more likely produced in the direction opposite to that of the \PZ boson \pt and in the vicinity of the recoil.
 The trigger efficiencies are also affected because of the isolation requirement applied at the trigger level.
-To account for this effect, the trigger and isolation efficiencies are measured triple-differentially in the muon \etapt and in the projection of the \PZ boson recoil along the \ptmu direction, \uperp.
+To account for this effect, the trigger and isolation efficiencies are measured triple-differentially in the muon \etaptmu and in the projection of \utvec along the \ptmu direction, \utmu.
 The corrections are applied to \wmn events using the \PW boson recoil, after correcting its distribution as described in Section~\ref{sec:recoil}.

+The statistical uncertainty in the SFs originates from the limited sample of measured and simulated \zmm events in the T\&P estimate, whereas systematic uncertainties stem from the modeling of the \zmm mass distributions with signal and background components when extracting the efficiencies in the measured event sample.
+We evaluate these systematic uncertainties by repeating the efficiency measurements in the data sample after varying the signal or background models, taking the difference with respect to the nominal efficiency as the uncertainty.